kennysmed/lp-twitter-dm-push/README.md

     BERGCLOUD_ACCESS_TOKEN
     BERGCLOUD_ACCESS_TOKEN_SECRET

-Alternatively, these can all be set in a `config.yml` file at the same level as `twitterpush.rb`.
+Instead of setting these as environment variables, these can all be set in a `config.yml` file at the same level as `twitterpush.rb`.
 All the keys should be lowercase, eg:

 	keepalive_time: 1200
 	base_url: http://0.0.0.0:5000/